ansible/ansible-ai-connect-service/README.md

 The Django service listens on <http://127.0.0.1:8000>.

-Note that there is no pytorch service defined in the docker-compose file.
-You should adjust the `ANSIBLE_AI_MODEL_MESH_API_URL` configuration key to point on an existing service.
+Note that there is no pytorch service defined in the `docker-compose` file.
+You should adjust the `ANSIBLE_AI_MODEL_MESH_CONFIG` configuration to point to an existing service.

 ## <a name="aws-config">Use the WCA API Keys Manager</a>